 In renting the BMW I wasn’t expecting a dynamic superhero and the 2 certainly is not so.
 But that was good: the ease of use allowed me to enjoy the scenery and experience even more than had I been fully focused solely on driving the car.
 Make no mistakes though, and don’t let the badge fool you the 2 is not sporty.
 Not in any way.
 The steering is numb as if you’re telling it what to do from the other side of a mountain.
 The gearbox is mushy.
 The suspension isolated rather than connects.
 Even when hustling the car as quickly as I felt safe, it in no way inspired me to drive harder.
 Rather, it just scurried along quietly and without drama.

-On the bright side the car’s pedestrian intentions make for extremely light steering effort.
+On the bright side, the car’s pedestrian intentions make for an extremely light steering effort.
 Turning the wheel requires little to no input or force.
-This makes it great for for tight roads and tiny parking lots.
+This makes it great for tight roads and tiny parking lots.
 The clutch grabs at the top and has something resembling weight, but the shifter has absolutely zero feedback whatsoever.
 Only intuition guides what gear you up-or-downshift into.
 And while the fuel economy was strong, the engine is slow, wheezy, and fairly responsive in both low-speed mountain road and high-speed highway operation alike.
 It’s precisely what you’d expect from a small diesel focused on efficiency.
 The 2 never felt underpowered but it surely never felt quick.
 Merging onto the highway was not a thoughtless process but it wasn’t as scary slow as other economy-minded cars I’ve driven.
-And once up to cruising speed it had no problem keeping up in the fast lane when driven in a “we’re going to miss our connecting transportation” manner.
+And once up to cruising speed, it had no problem keeping up in the fast lane when driven in a “we’re going to miss our connecting transportation” manner.

 The key here with the 2 Series Active Tourer is the ease of use engineered into its bones.
 It cruises along on the highway with not a care in the world and deals with tight city and mountainside life as if it was made for it.
 And, of course, that’s because it was.
-While it dwarfs many other cars more common seen on the Amalfi Coast it’s still plenty manageable and, short of iDrive, is incredibly easy to operate and drive.
+While it dwarfs many other cars more commonly seen on the Amalfi Coast it’s still plenty manageable and, short of iDrive, is incredibly easy to operate and drive.
 The same ease-of-use mojo goes for the packaging on the inside which has clever spots for everything you can bring with you.
-The seats are comfortable, the seating position more minivan-like than traditional car, and the visibility fantastic.
+The seats are comfortable, the seating position more minivan-like than a traditional car, and the visibility fantastic.
 Convenience and intelligent usability above all else.

 Truth be told, I like the 2 Series Active Tourer.
 Or, at least, I liked my time with it.
 It’s good at its intended purpose and was supremely easy to get accustomed to on very unfamiliar roads in an unfamiliar country, after a weird sleep cycle and having traveled for nearly a day.
 Get in, take one minute to familiarize myself with the car, and go.
-Expect nothing more than a good-riding, fuel efficient hatchback and it’s by no means disappointing.
+Expect nothing more than a good-riding, fuel-efficient hatchback and it’s by no means disappointing.
 Fun?
 No. Sporty?
 No. But is the 2 Series Active Tourer a good honeymoon chariot?
 And a simple, easy-to-acclimate-to companion for a first-time trip out of the country?
 Given these circumstances, it was exactly what we needed.

 As for Italy?
 We wouldn’t hesitate to go back.
 In fact, I wouldn’t have done anything differently.
 Our trip was the perfect combination of relaxing and adventurous.
-As a whole it was an incredible experience, especially for my first time in Europe.
+As a whole, it was an incredible experience, especially for my first time in Europe.
 The Amalfi Coast is simply a must-do for an Italian adventure.
 And will forever hold a special place in my heart.

 And if my words don’t do it justice, maybe the pictures do.